Trading Isn’t Hard. Unstructured Trading Is the Problem

 Look at any real business.

-But when you trade, you behave like: No boss.
+But when you trade, you behave differently.
+No boss.
 No rules.
 No consequences.

 The real reason traders keep losing money